 “As research and development into helping kids and teens with special needs, whether behavioral, physical or mental, continues to grow, we see new specialized educational models and schools opening up.
 In particular, we have seen an increase in parents looking for these programs,” says Erin McLaughlin, communications specialist for Our Kids Canada, a Canadian information resource on private schools.

 Still other programs in Canada can help teens through a difficult time while ensuring that they continue their studies.
-Venture Academy (with locations in Springwater, Ont., and Kelowna, B.C.), caters to teens that other schools cannot handle, says executive director Gordon Hay.
+Venture Academy caters to teens that other schools cannot handle, says the executive director.

 “Most kids have already been suspended or are on the verge of getting suspended, with a variety of other problems.
 Usually there is conflict in the family home.”